christinereina/supa/README.md

 ## Description

 This is a super duper *S-P-A-C-E* calculator!
 This handy calculator will help calculate the user's age on any planet.
+This calculator wil also calculate the years left for the user!

 ### Specs

-#### Current Age
+#### User's current age on each planet

 | Behavior       | Input         | Output  |
 | ------------- |:-------------:| -----:|